Skip to Content

 hands holding handprint Santa craft template

-Begin to create Santa’s hat by gluing the pom to the pointed end of his hat.
+First, guide your child to glue the pom pom to the pointed end of his hat.

 hand gluing hat pom to hat of Santa handprint craft